home-assistant/home-assistant.io/source/_lovelace/markdown.markdown

 Screenshot of the Markdown card.
 </p>

 To add the Markdown card to your user interface, click the Lovelace menu (three dots at the top right of the screen) and then **Edit Dashboard**.
-Click the plus button in the bottom right corner and select **Markdown** from the card picker.
+Click the "Add Card" button in the bottom right corner and select **Markdown** from the card picker.

 {% configuration %}
 type: